This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• ¼ cup graham cracker crumbs (2 large sheets of graham crackers.
-You may also use digestive biscuits, shortbread cookies, chocolate or vanilla wafers)
+• ¼ cup graham cracker crumbs (2 large sheets of graham crackers, or use digestive biscuits, shortbread cookies, chocolate or vanilla wafers)

 • ¼ cup heavy cream